HardityaGhuman/legal_CJPE/README.md

 - judgments are very long, with average document lengths around 3,800 to 4,000 words
 - some cases are extremely long, making truncation strategy an important modeling decision

-## Why This Problem Is Challenging

-Legal judgment prediction is difficult for several reasons:

-- judgments are long and exceed the native context size of standard transformer encoders
-- critical decision cues often appear near the end of the document
-- the language is formal, domain-specific, and procedurally dense
-- naive fine-tuning can lead to class imbalance issues and collapsed predictions

-These challenges make legal NLP different from short-text classification tasks and require deliberate choices in preprocessing, model setup, and evaluation.

 ## Model And Methodology

 The final model uses `law-ai/InLegalBERT` as the backbone.
 This model is particularly suitable for the task because it is pretrained on Indian legal text and therefore offers a stronger domain match than a general-purpose BERT encoder.